Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs dropped from 865 → 620 per 100k (−28%)._

 Tracheal, Bronchus, and Lung Cancer remains one of the most lethal cancer groups in the United States, historically driven by widespread tobacco use in the 20th century.
 Today, it continues to be a leading cause of cancer death, though recent decades have seen encouraging declines.
 Advances in tobacco control, cleaner air standards, and early detection have shifted trends, reducing both risk and mortality.
 Despite this progress, the disease still imposes a heavy burden, largely tied to modifiable risk factors like smoking and air pollution.
-From 2010 to 2021, the age-standardized YLL rate dropped from 865 → 620 per 100k (−28%).

-The drivers are clear and well-documented:
+**Key risk contributors (GBD 2021)**

 - Smoking (27.7k DALYs, very strong evidence)
 - Particulate matter pollution (8.9k DALYs, moderate evidence)
 - Diets low in fruits (1.6k DALYs, moderate evidence)

+**Risk Factor Table**

 | Risk Name                    | Outcome Name                        |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type                   |
 |:-----------------------------|:------------------------------------|---------------------:|--------------:|:----------------------------|:----------------------------|